 In an email obtained by The Guardian, Teleperformance warned workers: “If the system detects no keyboard stroke and mouse click, it will show you as idle for that particular duration, and it will be reported to your supervisor.
 So please avoid hampering your productivity.”

-Larry Alton, a digital marketing specialist, has claimed that constant monitoring added to workplace stress, reduced creativity by forcing identical working habits, dampened morale, and caused a higher employee turnover.
+Larry Alton, a digital marketing specialist, claimed that constant monitoring added to workplace stress, reduced creativity by forcing identical working habits, dampened morale, and resulted in a higher employee turnover.

 The Right to Privacy and Global Employment Law

-What does the law say about webcam monitoring and an employee’s right to privacy in their own home?
+What does the law have to say about webcam monitoring and an employee’s right to privacy in their own home?

 This question is, as ever, dependant on working locations and local law.
-While some employers maintain that the amount of employee monitoring is dependent on oversight or compliance needs – the level of surveillance will inevitably come down to the local laws in the employee’s working location.
+While some employers maintain that the amount of employee monitoring is dependent on oversight or compliance needs – the level of surveillance will inevitably come down to employment law.

 Teleperformance seems to have stumbled at the same hurdle as the firm stated that the webcams would not be used for UK staff.
 The cameras are, however, anticipated to be deployed throughout a large amount of the other 30 countries where the multinational firm operates.
 Where the scheme operates will likely depend on where labour laws are less strict.
-Generally, lower-income nations have fewer workers’ rights and are more susceptible to employee exploitation – the Middle East and North Africa region is recorded to be one of the worst regions for workers’ rights.
-When thinking globally, companies should consider questioning – just because some regions allow workers to be monitored, does this mean they need to be?
+Generally, lower-income nations are more susceptible to employee exploitation – the Middle East and North Africa region is recorded to be one of the worst regions for workers’ rights.
+When thinking globally, companies should consider asking – just because some regions allow workers to be monitored, does this mean they need to be?

 When it comes to working from home there are still many practicalities that need to be thought out.
-Webcam monitoring may seem to some simply a natural progression from workplace surveillance while to others it may be an Orwellian infringement of personal privacy.
+Webcam monitoring may seem to some a natural progression from workplace surveillance while to others it may seem an Orwellian infringement of personal privacy.